groupe-sii/ogham/README.md

 padding: 4px 2px 4px 2px;
 ```

-Some email clients doesn't understand shorthand properties.
-So all properties written in shorthand version must be expanded in order to work everywhere.
+Some email clients do not handle shorthand properties.
+So all properties written in shorthand version should be expanded in order to work everywhere.

-The library handles this case for you and will automatically expand properties from shorthand versions.
+The library will automatically expand properties from shorthand versions.

 #### Add extra attributes for old email clients

-Several attributes must be added on some HTML tags in order to be compliant with email clients.
+Several attributes should be added on some HTML tags in order to be compliant with email clients.
 For example, tables and images must have attribute `border="0"`in order to prevent an ugly border on some clients.

-The library automatically adds these attributes in order to help you to have the email displaying identically in whole clients.
+The library will automatically add these attributes.

 #### Use XHTML

-It is recommended to write XHTML instead of HTML due to some mail clients.
+It is recommended to write XHTML instead of HTML due to some email clients.
 The library do it for you.

 #### Background images

-Background images are not correctly handled by several mail clients.
-There are some techniques to make background images working for everyone.
-These techniques are handled by the library and will be applied to your HTML.
+Background images are not correctly handled by several email clients.
+And again, some workarounds to apply to fix this issue.

+The library will apply those workarounds to your HTML.

 #### Use tables for layouts